 Easy Rhubarb Crisp Recipe

-This is a very simple but delicious way to use that first spring rhubarb, and the recipe is the best because it can be varied endlessly with other fruits such as raspberries, strawberries, cherries, etc. Simply substitute 1/2 of the rhubarb fruit quantity with whatever other fruit you’d like to use.
+This is a very simple but delicious way to use that first spring rhubarb.
+The recipe is the best because it can be varied endlessly with other fruits such as raspberries, strawberries, cherries, etc. Simply substitute 1/2 of the rhubarb fruit quantity with whatever other fruit you’d like to use.
 It always turns out delicious!

 We also like to double this recipe and find that it fits perfectly into a 13″ x 9″ standard baking dish when doubled.
 The crisp shown in the photo below is a double recipe in a 13″ x 9″ pan using 1/2 rhubarb and 1/2 raspberries – yum!.